 Supermodels earn millions of dollars every year.
-Top-earning model Kendall Jenner earned $22.5 million last year, and the top 10 highest-paid models collectively earned $113 million.
+Top-earning model Kendall Jenner earned $40 million in 2021, and the top 10 highest-paid models collectively earned $284 million the same year.

 But these amounts include what these models make from endorsement deals and other business partnerships, and does not include tax and fees to agents and managers.

 Relatively unknown runway models, however, have a wildly variable salary; they can make anywhere from $0 to $20,000 or more for a single show.
 Yes, starting from $0.

 Sadly, it’s not unheard of for runway models to be paid nothing for a show and being rewarded instead with exposure; sometimes free food, clothing, or other merchandise.

 Runway models would sometimes have to choose jobs that aren’t very high-profile but paid cash, or prestigious shows that offer very little but exposure and opportunities to mingle with the movers and shakers in the modeling industry.

 It’s a tough industry to break into and earn a lot, but if you persevere and keep working hard and reaching out to the right people, you’re going closer to your target wage.